A Nigerian woman named Tito Oladapo has shared in detail her inability to enjoy sexual intercourse with her husband after their wedding.

 Relax.
 Rest.
 Enjoy yourselves.
 There’s more to marriage than sex.
 Trust me.
 By the time you get the victory, sex will be an added bonus.
 You can be intimate without penetrative sex.

-Here are some lessons that I got from the situation:
+Here are the five lessons she learnt from the situation: